cleanlab/cleanlab/README.rst

 ``cleanlab`` is a machine learning python package for **learning with noisy labels** and **cleaning label errors in datasets**.
 It

-* cleans/finds label errors in small or massive datasets.
+* cleans/finds label errors in massive (and small) datasets.
+* contains state-of-the-art algorithms for

-* state-of-the-art learning with noisy labels (multiclass, works with any classifier, any amount of noise).
+  - learning with noisy labels .
-* estimates the latent noisy channel, label prior distribution, and much more.
+  - estimating the latent noisy-channel, latent class prior distribution, and more.

 ``cleanlab`` implements a family of theory and algorithms known as confident learning.